microsoft/DirectX-Specs/d3d/WorkGraphs.md

   - synchronization constructs, mentioned earlier
   - supporting other fixed function tasks that command lists can do, like UAV\<\>SRV resource transitions
 - Learning lessons that lead to an even better programming model in the future.
-  - For example: Exposing low level scheduling building blocks instead of a monolithic API was considered, but didn't currently seem viable across the breadth of hardware.
+  - For example: Exposing low level scheduling building blocks instead of a monolithic API was considered but didn't currently seem viable across the breadth of hardware.
 Perhaps a path to this will emerge, either from hindsight with work graphs on PC, or inspired by what fixed platforms accomplish.

-All of these outcomes are welcome, and might appear over a wide timespan.
+All of these outcomes are welcome and might appear over a wide timespan.

 ---